Travel.State.Gov > Intercountry Adoption > Adoption Professionals > For Adoption Agencies > The Accreditation Process

 The President signed into law the Intercountry Adoption Universal Accreditation Act of 2012 (UAA) that went into effect on July 14, 2014.
 The impact of the UAA is wide-reaching: formerly, adoption service providers had to be accredited or approved to be permitted to provide adoption services in Convention cases only.
 More than half of all intercountry adoptions, however, are orphan process cases between the United States and countries not party to the Hague Adoption Convention.
 The UAA extended the protections of the IAA and its uniform accreditation standards of ethical practice to orphan process cases, placing all adoption service providers under the same ethical standards.
 Please refer to guidance on grandfathered cases to understand which cases may not be subject to the UAA.
 UAA FAQs

-Before deciding to deny accreditation or approval, the accrediting entity may use its discretion to provide the agency or person an opportunity to correct any deficiencies that may hinder or prevent accreditation or approval (22 CFR Part 96.24).
+Before deciding to deny accreditation or approval, the AE may use its discretion to provide the agency or person an opportunity to correct any deficiencies that may hinder or prevent accreditation or approval (22 CFR Part 96.24).
 There is no administrative or judicial review of an accrediting entity's decision to deny an application for accreditation or approval.
 If an applicant is denied accreditation or approval, it may petition for reconsideration using the accrediting entity's internal review procedures (22 CFR Part 96.59).

 If an organization or individual applies for accreditation/approval and fails to receive it, it can apply again at a later date.